• Skip to primary navigation

 Rib Membrane being pulled off

-Prepare our dry rib rub or buy our Sweet and Smoky Rub, either will work.
+Prepare our dry rib rub or use our Sweet and Smoky Rub, either will work.

 Rib Rub Recipe on wooden spoon

-Meanwhile mix 1/2 cup apple juice and 1/2 cup water in a spray bottle.
-Spritz ribs with mixture every half hours.
+Mix 1/2 cup apple juice and 1/2 cup water in a spray bottle.
+Spritz ribs with mixture every 30 minutes.

-After three hours remove the ribs from the smoker.
-Place ribs on heavy duty aluminum foil.
-Mix 1/2 cup BBQ sauce and 1/2 cup apple juice together in small bowl.
+After three hours, remove the ribs from the smoker and place on heavy duty aluminum foil.
+Mix 1/2 cup BBQ sauce with 1/2 cup apple juice in small bowl.
 Pour it on top of the ribs and seal foil tightly.
-Place ribs back on the smoker for 2 hours.
+Place foil wrapped ribs back on the smoker for 2 hours.

-After 2 hours has passed remove the ribs from the smoker.
-Remove the ribs from foil.
+After 2 hours, remove ribs from the smoker and foil.
 Mix together barbecue sauce, honey and brown sugar for the finishing sauce in a mixing bowl.
 Coat ribs with finishing sauce and place back on the smoker for the final hour.

-Remove from smoker and brush with sauce again and serve!
+Remove from smoker and brush with sauce again before serving.

 How to smoke ribs brushing with sauce